sunbury-web-dev/class-notes/README.md

 * Delete the `test` directory

 ##### Adding a new file to the repository
-* We'll start by forking this `class-notes` repository, cloning the repository to your machine or opening up a Codespace on your forked version.
 * Create a new branch for your notes.
 * Create a new file in the `notes` directory with the name of the topic you want to take notes on.
 For example, if you want to take notes on git, create a file called `git.md`.
 * Add some notes to the file.
 You can use [markdown](https://www.markdownguide.org/) to format your notes.